2020 Beanpot: Scores, schedule and preview for the college hockey tournament | NCAA.com

 BRACKETOLOGY: The latest projections for the tournament

-No team has more Beanpot titles than the Terriers' 30, including a stretch of six straight from 1995-2000.
-Coincidentally, BU also owns the longest active Beanpot drought with its last championship coming in 2015.
-The Terriers are 90-44 overall with 53 appearances in the final through 67 years.

-Boston University comes into the 2020 Beanpot off a Jan.
-31 win over Vermont.
-The Terriers will look to avenge a Jan.
-18 loss to Boston College in the semifinal round.
-BU owns December victories against Harvard and Northeastern.
+Boston University came into the 2020 Beanpot looking to avenge a Jan.
+18 loss to Boston College.
+The Terriers did just that, coming back from three goals down to shock BC.
+They own wins over all three Beanpot teams this season and will go for another against Northeastern in the championship.

 Player to watch: David Farrance — The Terriers’ junior defenseman has been one of the more exciting blueliners at both ends of the ice.
-Farrance leads BU with 29 points, most notably with eight power play goals.
-He last lit the lamp since Jan.
-8, so he could be due for another.
-What better place to get back in the scoring column.
+Farrance leads BU with 32 points, most notably with eight power play goals.
+Without a goal since Jan.
+8, Farrance delivered on the big stage with a goal and two assists against BC in the Beanpot semifinals.

-Boston College opens the 2020 Beanpot against Boston University, whom they beat on Jan.
-18. BC also owns a win over Harvard and could see Northeastern in the final for the teams’ first meeting of the season (BC and Northeastern are schedule to meet on Feb.
-20 and 21).
+Boston College opened the 2020 Beanpot against Boston University, whom they beat on Jan.
+18. The Terriers got the final word in the semifinals as BC couldn't hang onto a three-goal lead, falling in double overtime.
+The Eagles beat Harvard earlier this year and will look to do so again in the consolation game.

 Player to watch: Spencer Knight — The Eagles’ goaltender has displayed poise beyond his first-year status.
 Knight has a goals allowed average of 1.95 through 22 starts and 15 wins (5 by shutout), including games against Harvard and Boston University.
 But winning in Cambridge or the Conte Forum isn’t the Beanpot.
-Knight has a chance to make a big statement or two at The Garden.
+It's not a championship game, but Knight has another chance to make a statement at The Garden.

 The Crimson reached the Beanpot final once during the 2010s, winning the 2017 title.
 Of the program’s 11 championships, nine came against Boston University.